jspackiaraj/AY202425-Fall-Python/exercise_007/README.md

 - **Program:** [e15_replace_outliers.py](e15_replace_outliers.py)
 - **Description:** Replaces outliers in soil test data with the average value of the list.
 - **Details:** [e15_replace_outliers.md](e15_replace_outliers.md)

 ---

-## Further Reading:

-For a detailed explanation of the file handling concepts underlying these exercises, please refer to the [Programming Exercises 007](https://jsp.shiksha/index.php/portfolio/bcse101e-computer-programming-python/files-and-file-handling-python/programming-exercises-007) page.
-This contains the original questions on file handling and list operations in Python.

-For additional insights into file handling in Python, refer to the [Files and File Handling in Python](https://jsp.shiksha/index.php/portfolio/bcse101e-computer-programming-python/files-and-file-handling-python) page.

-## Note:

-The files are platform-specific and can be created by running the provided Python script.
-The Python programs and their corresponding `.md` files are linked for easy navigation.
-Some example files are available in this repository for testing purposes.

-You can view the complete solutions on [GitHub](https://github.com/jspackiaraj).

----